ABOUT US

 - The joy of being welcomed into someone else’s way of life

 Now, I’m setting out on the Lestari Cycle journey - our own Journey to the West.
-Yes, it’s about sustainability, but for me, it’s also about chasing the purest form of freedom I’ve ever known: seeking out the people and cultures I share this world with, listening to their stories, and seeing life through their eyes.
+For me, it’s about chasing the purest form of freedom I’ve ever known: seeking out the people and cultures I share this world with, listening to their stories, and seeing life through their eyes.
 It’s about learning from them, their traditions, their struggles, their joys, and carrying those lessons forward.
 It’s about offering my hands where they’re needed, helping conservation efforts so that the generations after us inherit a world still rich in kindness, beauty, and wild places.

 And maybe, if I can collect these moments and stories, if I can pass them on, then my journey will have been worth more than the miles.
 Because in the end, the real destination isn’t a place, it’s the love, understanding, and hope we leave behind.